Easy Thanksgiving Crafts for Kids

 Turkey Place Card

 Kids will love making this simple and cute Thanksgiving craft.
-Download and print the pattern; cut out and assemble as shown using dimensional foam for a 3-D effect using decorative-edge scissors for feathers with texture.
-Write the name of each guest on the turkey's banner.
+Download and print the pattern and cut out and assemble as shown.
+Use dimensional foam for a 3-D effect and cut with decorative-edge scissors to create feathers with texture.
+This easy Thanksgiving craft for kids makes the perfect place card when you add the name of each guest on the turkey's banner.

 Next Slideshow 1-Hour Fall Crafts